-The “Reckless Confidence” Of “The Rundown” Host Robin Thede | Fast Company
+The “Reckless Confidence” Of “The Rundown” Host Robin Thede

 “Usually what happens is that they’re working in underling positions and they haven’t been trusted to grow.
 And they haven’t been given that responsibility even though they’ve been in that position years longer than their white male counterparts,” Thede said.
 “I told everybody at my show, you’ve all been underestimated.
 And it made some of them cry.
 I interviewed every one of them, and I said I know that people have underestimated you and that stops now.
 I expect you to be everything you can be today and here, and it’s why our show is doing as well as it is, and I know it will continue to grow because I demand excellence.”

 That demand for excellence in others, but most importantly for herself, has been integral in Thede’s success.
 After leaving The Queen Latifah Show, she didn’t work for four months because she knew she was going to be the head writer at The Nightly Show–not because anyone told her so, but because she told herself that.
-She said she refused offers from HBO and Craig Ferguson while waiting for the interview with Wilmore.
+She said she refused multiple offers while waiting for the interview with Wilmore.
 And when the call finally came, she showed up with 30-page binder filled with pages on how she would run the room and what she would bring to the show.

 “It was undeniable–they had to hire me.
 Larry was like, ‘I didn’t even know I was going to hire you, but you showed me that I had to.’
 Everything was piled up for me not to go out on that limb,” Thede said.
-“Even on my worst day I’m never lacking for confidence.
+“Even on my worst day I’m never lacking for confidence.”

-While times were often tough, Thede says she never really worked a day job or considered a fallback career.
+Admittedly, times were often tough for Thede as she was establishing herself in the entertainment industry, but she made the decision to never work a day job or even consider a fallback career.
 “I worked at the Gap in college and since then I’ve never did anything but my passion,” she said.
 “There was no plan B. There were times when I had $7 to my name and was like, maybe I should get a job?
 And then I was like, nah.
 I just have this reckless confidence in my ability. ”

 “My confidence is backed up by hard work,” Thede continued.
 “I know how hard I work.
 I have a million things going on at any one time but it’s all in service of this goal of creating content that is smart and makes women and people of color feel heard, and that breaks barriers.”